polius/meteornext-docs/docs/guides/deployments.md

 This option is used to export the data in the table.
 There are three available formats:

 - **Meteor**: A Meteor representation of the data table.
-This mode is useful as you can share a Meteor file format to another user and they will able to import this file in the [Meteor Results](./results) section to see exactly the data you exported, and then perform any sorting/filtering/search operation.
+This mode is useful as you can share a Meteor file format to another user, and they will be able to import this file in the [Meteor Results](./results) section to see exactly the data you exported, and then perform any sorting/filtering/search operation.
 - **JSON**: A JSON representation of the table data.
 - **CSV**: A CSV representation of the table data.